FCA Registered vs FCA Authorised: What’s the Difference?

 Appointed Representatives Add Another Layer

-Who the principal firm is
+- Who the principal firm is

-Whether the relationship is current
+- If the relationship is still active

 The Status Fields That Matter Most